maholick/md-pdf-conversion/README.md

 Contains the yaml config files for pandoc and the eisvogel latex template (metafile).

 **./docs/**
-**./docs/assets/**
+**./docs/assets/**  (optional)
 Contains all markdown files and and assets (e. g. images).

 **./output/**
 Contains generated PDFs.
 Folder and file names can be changed in the config files.

 **./templates/**
-Contains the eisvogel latex template, cplace page layout and cplace logo.
+Contains the Eisvogel latex template, page layout and a logo.

+You can download the sample structure here [https://github.com/maholick/md-pdf-conversion/](https://github.com/maholick/md-pdf-conversion/)
-The eisvolgel template can additionally be found on GitHub: [https://github.com/Wandmalfarbe/pandoc-latex-template](https://github.com/Wandmalfarbe/pandoc-latex-template)
+The Eisvogel template can additionally be found on GitHub: [https://github.com/Wandmalfarbe/pandoc-latex-template](https://github.com/Wandmalfarbe/pandoc-latex-template)

 # Usage